 Muskie fishing is not for the faint of heart, and this is why hardcore muskie anglers have this image associated with them, and have been referred to as “Muskie Hunters” over the years.

-Along with the best muskie lures, you need a fair dose of dedication, skill and good fortune.
+Along with the best musky lures, you need a fair dose of dedication, skill and good fortune.

-Best time of day and best season to fish for muskie
+What is the best time of day and best season to fish for musky?

 Muskies primarily feed early mornings and early evenings.
 But watch the times of majors and minors throughout the day as they can make a huge difference.
 Moonrise and moonset are just as powerful in terms of feeding activity as sunrise and sunset and can happen mid day.
 During any of these key periods be on your best spots, or spots that you saw fish and stay there for 30 minutes before and after.
 In addition to a great fish finder, having a great pair of polarized fishing sunglasses is a huge asset for muskie fishing.

 Night fishing on certain bodies of water can be amazing.
 Some lakes have a night bite, some don’t but if you’re fishing a deep clear lake, chances are the muskies may bite just fine after dark.

 What is the best gear for musky fishing?